thibolu-uofa/AUCSC220_Group1W25/README.md

 # 🎲 ROLLO

-**A Strategic Dice-Based Arcade App Inspired by Balatro**
+**A Roguelike Dice App Inspired by Balatro and Yahtzee**

-Rollo is an **arcade dice app** that involves strategic Yahtzee combos with multipliers and boost-based mechanics.
+Rollo is an **rougelike dice game** that involves strategic Yahtzee combos with multipliers and boost-based mechanics.
 Players will build combos of dice and upgrades to create high-scoring **Yahtzee combos**.
 It's up to the player to manage their resources efficiently and adapt to the challenges brought up by each round.

 ---